flare-foundation/flare-stake-tool/README.md

 Where:
 - `nodeId` is the ID of the node being deployed as a validator.
 - `start-time` is the unix time of the start of the staking process.
+We suggest you put this time a bit in the future (not use the current time), as the transaction must be confirmed before the staking process starts, otherwise it will revert.
 - `end-time` is the unix time of the end of the staking process.
 - `amount` is the amount to lock and stake in FLR.
 The minimum is 2000 FLR and the maximum is 10000 FLR.
 - `delegation-fee` is the fee in percent that the validator charges for delegating to it.
 The minimum is 0 and the maximum is 100.